 - Live Metrics Stream data isn't counted for pricing purposes.

-- Continuous Export is available for an extra per-GB charge in the Basic plan, although it is free until early March 2017.
+- Continuous Export is available for an extra per-GB charge in the Basic plan.

 - You pay per node that is sending telemetry for any apps in the Enterprise plan.